Techaso/Techaso/README.md

 **Some Personal Info:**

 - 👨🏻‍💻&nbsp; I’m currently learning Data Structures and Algorithms on [GeeksforGeeks](https://auth.geeksforgeeks.org/user/rkkasotiya/profile);
-- 👨‍🔧&nbsp; I love to understand how everything around us, is working technically.
-So, I'm also known as Techaso - Technical Kasotiya;
+- 👨‍🔧&nbsp; I love to understand how everything around us is working technically.
+So, I'm also known as Techaso i.e. Technical Kasotiya;
 - 🙋🏻‍♂️&nbsp; My MBTI & Enneagram type: INFP-A, 2w3;
 - 👨🏻‍🎓&nbsp; I value experiences more than knowledge;
 - 💬&nbsp; Ask me about anything, I'll be happy to help;